ElizaLo/NLP-Natural-Language-Processing/Language Models/README.md

 Smaller chunks allow for more understanding per chunk but increase the risk of split contextual information.
 Let’s say you split a dialog or topic in half when chunking to summarize.
 If the contextual information from that dialog or topic is small or hard to decipher per chunk that model might not include it at all in the summary for either chunk.
 You’ve now taken an important part of the overall text and split the contextual information about it in half reducing the model's likelihood to consider it important.
 On the other side you might produce two summaries of the two chunks dominated by that dialog or topic.

 ### **Few Shot Summarization**

+GPT-3 has been pre-trained on a vast amount of text from the open internet.
+When given a prompt with just a few examples, it can often intuit what task you are trying to perform and generate a plausible completion.
+This is often called "few-shot learning."

 Few shot learning with GPT-3 refers to taking the underlying task agnostic large language model and showing the prompt actual examples of how to complete the task.
 The model combines its trained understanding of how to predict the next token in a language sequence and the “pattern” it picks up on in the prompt through examples to produce a much higher accuracy result.
 Accuracy is an odd idea here, as it really just follows the examples and tries to fit its quick learning to the new input.
 As you can imagine, if your examples are incorrect (sentiment analysis) or don't contain the output you would want, you’ll get a result that you don’t want.